pb111/Data-Analysis-with-Pandas/README.md

 - **Combining** the results

 The split step is the most straightforward out of these.
 In many situations, we may wish to split the data set into groups and perform operations on those groups.

 In the apply functionality, we can perform the following operations :−

 - **Aggregation** − compute a summary statistic (or statistics) for each group.
 Some examples are:-

      - Compute group sums or means.

      - Compute group sizes / counts.

 - **Transformation** − perform some group-specific computations and return a like-indexed object.
 Some examples are :-

     - Standardize data (zscore) within a group.

     - Filling NAs within groups with a value derived from each group.

 - **Filtration** − discarding the data with some condition.
 Some examples are :-

     - Discard data that belongs to groups with only a few members.

     - Filter out data based on the group sum or mean.

-- Some combination of the above: **GroupBy** will examine the results of the apply step and try to return a sensibly combined result if it doesn't fit into either of the above two categories.
+- Some combination of the GroupBy functions :-

+**GroupBy** will examine the results of the apply step and try to return a sensibly combined result if it doesn't fit into either of the above two categories.

 ### Split Data into Groups

 Pandas object can be split into any of their objects.
 There are multiple ways to split an object as follows :-

 - obj.groupby('key')

 - obj.groupby(['key1','key2'])

 - obj.groupby(key,axis=1)

 The following example illustrates the idea:-

 `df8=df.copy()`

 `df8.groupby('Gender')`

 view groups of Gender column

 `df8.groupby('Gender').groups`

 ### group by with multiple columns